Wednesday, January 21, 2026

 That desire has only intensified in the last few years.

-The past four years of my own leadership journey - retiring and coaching schools through the Hope Institute, to serving as a principal, walking through seasons of transition, caring for family, and now coaching leaders and teams again through the Hope Institute - have refined how I think about productivity.
-I’m far less interested in doing more and far more focused on doing what actually moves the work forward.
+The past four years of my own leadership journey - retiring and coaching schools through the Hope Institute, to stepping back into the principalship, navigating heavy family transitions, and now returning to leadership coaching with the Hope Institute - have fundamentally reshaped how I view productivity.
+I’m far less interested in doing more and far more focused on doing what actually moves our heart-work forward.

 That’s where the Pareto Principle comes back into the conversation.